jamespeapen/swayconfig.vim/README.md

 Contribution
 ------------

-Feel free to make pull request, I will gladly integrate them.
+Feel free to make pull request, I will integrate it when time permits.
 Make sure to add a line to cover your test in the *test.i3config*.

 Issues